SvenMayer/cludeo/doc/move_mob.md

-"Check if new position is in a room\n(not hallway)" --> [Position in room] "Check if new room == old room" "Check if new room == old room" --> [new room == old room] "Place Mob" "Check if new room == old room" --> [new room != old room] "place mob at random free\nplace in new room" "Finish movement" --> "Place Mob"
+"Check if new position is in a room\n(not hallway)" --> [Position in room] "Check if new room == old room" "Check if new room == old room" --> [new room == old room] "Place Mob" "Check if new room == old room" --> [new room != old room] "place mob at random free\nplace in new room" "Finish movement" --> "Return True"
 "place mob at random free\nplace in new room" --> "Finish movement"